freemansoft/NFRs/README.md

 ------------------

 # NFR Definitions
-This document describes one way of describing NFRs.
+This document describes one way of specifying NFRs for consumption by delivery teams.
 This format is designed to present NFRs _at a glance_ Those requiring more details in their NFRs should choose a different format.